unnatibshah/Customer_Segmentation_and_Behavioral_Analysis/README.md

 #### Segmentation by Purchase Frequency

+    Question: How often do customers make purchases?
-Customers are categorized as "Frequent," "Regular," or "Infrequent" based on their purchase frequency.
+        Answer: Customers are categorized as "Frequent," "Regular," or "Infrequent" based on their purchase frequency.

 #### Segmentation by Purchase Recency

+    Question: How recently did customers make their last purchase?
-Customers are categorized as "Recent," "Recent but not so Recent," or "Not Recent" based on their last purchase month or quarter.
+        Answer: Customers are categorized as "Recent," "Recent but not so Recent," or "Not Recent" based on their last purchase month or quarter.

 #### Segmentation by Purchase Value

+    Question: What is the monetary value of customer purchases?
-Customers are categorized as "High-Value," "Medium-Value," or "Low-Value" based on their total monetary value of purchases.
+        Answer: Customers are categorized as "High-Value," "Medium-Value," or "Low-Value" based on the total monetary value of their purchases.

 ### Step 2: Behavioral Analysis